-But they also save lives in little ways: helping a blind woman cross a busy street, giving comfort for troubled kids, providing companionship to an everyday friend.
+But they also save lives in little ways: helping a blind woman cross a busy street, giving comfort to troubled kids, and providing companionship to an everyday friend.

-Service animals have gotten some questionable press lately, but they’re really essential to those who truly depend on them–and dogs are among the most common of all service animals.
+Service animals are really essential to those who truly depend on them–and dogs are among the most common of all service animals.
 Service dogs hold a special place, and offer unique benefits, for those who are coping with deafness.
 So if you’re hard of hearing, get a dog!

 It’s hard to prescribe precisely when a service animal is or is not appropriate for any given individual.
 It’s up to you!
 Well, it’s up to you and a medical professional, usually.